adambard/learnxinyminutes-docs/swift.html.markdown

 someConstant = 0
 someVariable = "0"

 // As you can see above, variable types are automatically inferred.
-To explicitly declare the type, write it after the variable name, separated by a colon let aString: String = "A string" let aDouble: Double = 0
+//   To explicitly declare the type, write it after the variable name,
+//   separated by a colon.
+let aString: String = "A string" let aDouble: Double = 0

 // Values are never implicitly converted to another type.
-Explicitly make instances of the desired type. let stringWithDouble = aString + String(aDouble) let intFromDouble = Int(aDouble)
+// Explicitly make instances of the desired type. let stringWithDouble = aString + String(aDouble) let intFromDouble = Int(aDouble)

-// For strings, use string interpolation let descriptionString = "The value of aDouble is \(aDouble)" let equation = "Six by nine is \(6 * 9), not 42!" // You can put any expression inside string interpolation.
+// For strings, use string interpolation let descriptionString = "The value of aDouble is \(aDouble)"
+// You can put any expression inside string interpolation. let equation = "Six by nine is \(6 * 9), not 42!"
 // To avoid escaping double quotes and backslashes, change the string delimiter let explanationString = #"The string I used was "The value of aDouble is \(aDouble)" and the result was \#(descriptionString)"#
-//You can put as many number signs as you want before the opening quote, just match them at the ending quote.
-They also change the escape character to a backslash followed by the same number of number signs.
+// You can put as many number signs as you want before the opening quote,
+//   just match them at the ending quote.
+They also change the escape character
+//   to a backslash followed by the same number of number signs.

 let multiLineString = """
     This is a multi-line string.
     It's called that because it takes up multiple lines (wow!)
         Any indentation beyond the closing quotation marks is kept, the rest is discarded.
-    You can include one or two double quotation marks (") or ("") in multi-line strings because the delimeter is three.
+    You can include " or "" in multi-line strings because the delimeter is three.
     """

 // Arrays